picturamundi/www-andrewszobody/README.md

 ## Editing files on Github

 You can edit files directly from this page by navigating the list of repository contents above, then hitting the edit button on the top-right.
-When you save (or "commit") changes you’ll be prompted for a commit message, e.g., "update CSS color variables".
+When you save changes (or "commit"), you’ll be prompted for a commit message, e.g., "update CSS color variables".

 You can add new files just by dragging and dropping.